 Computer Science Access and Participation Data

-The K–12 Computer Science Access Report is a collaborative partnership to identify on a school-by-school basis where foundational computer science is taught and to identify disparities in students’ access to and participation in computer science.
-The annual State of Computer Science Education (published each fall) includes a description and summary of this data.
+The State of AI & Computer Science Education identifies on a school-by-school basis where AI & computer science is taught and to identify disparities in students’ access to and participation in computer science.
+The annual State of AI + CS Education (published each fall) includes a description and summary of this data.

-• All the raw data for the State of Computer Science Education can be downloaded here.
+• All the raw data for the State of AI & Computer Science Education can be viewed and downloaded here.

-• AP computer science exam-taking data over time, by gender and race/ethnicity can be viewed at code.org/ap.
+• Year-over-year AP computer science exam data can be viewed at code.org/ap.

 • Access Report: provides summary statistics, map view, and key graphs on 9–12 computer science access, and allows filtering by state, school district, and school name.

-• Offerings - District: provides a list of all school districts and shows for each district the percentage of high schools offering foundational computer science, the total number of high schools and high school students within the district.
+• Offerings - Districts: provides a list of all school districts along with the percentage of its high schools that offer foundational computer science, plus the total number of high schools and high school students in that district.

-• Offerings - School provides a list of all schools (elementary, middle, and high school) and whether or not they offer foundational computer science.
+• Offerings - Schools: provides a list of all schools (elementary, middle, and high schools) and whether they offer foundational computer science.

-• Participation: shows the percentage of 9–12 students enrolled in foundational computer science course by gender, race/ethnicity, English language learners, students who qualify for free or reduced-price meals, and special education students who qualify for services under IDEA or section 504.
-Data is only available for 41 states.
+• Participation Breakdowns: shows the percentage of 9–12 students enrolled in foundational computer science courses by gender, race/ethnicity, English learner status, free or reduced-price meal eligibility, and special education status (IDEA or Section 504).
+Data is available for 42 states and is based on state-level aggregates.

-• Course List: provides a list of courses that were included in the definition of foundational computer science for each state.
+• Course List: provides a list of courses that are included in the definition of foundational computer science for each state.

 Learn more about our data sources.
 Underlying data was contributed by various organizations, including the Computer Science Teachers Association (CSTA), University of Texas at Austin, the College Board, Technology Education and Literacy in Schools (TEALS), Project Lead the Way, BootUp PD, and many state education agencies.